bas/ld-demo-airways/docs/README.md

 ## Implementation

-This is just an explination to how OTEL is configured.
+This is just an explenation to how OTEL is configured.

 1. Configure the LD SDK to decorate OTEL span events (hook - see `./utils/ld-server/serverClient.ts` for example)
 2. Configure the exporter in Open Telemetry to filter out events that should are not flag evaluations (done in `otel-collector-config.yaml`. docs on how to set up OTel to send traces to LD: https://docs.launchdarkly.com/sdk/features/opentelemetry)